kamranahmedse/tab-switcher/README.md

 - Use `Enter` key or mouse click to jump to tab
 - Press `;` semicolon key to close the selected tab

+## Note

+- After installing, you will have to refresh the already opened tabs
+- Chrome doesn't allow it on the `New Tab` or `Chrome Web Store` pages

 ## Roadmap